elijahawork/TypeSerial/README.md

 ###### Else Statement
 The `else` statement must follow an `if` statement and is executed if the condition in the if statement is false.

+An example of code being executed is as follows

+    if (condition) {
+        // do this
+    } else {
+        // otherwise do this
+    }

+##### While Loop
+The `while` loop takes in a condition and executes its block of code while it the condition is true.
+The syntax is as follows

+#### Modules
+A module is a file.
+The contents of each file may be broken up into `public` and `private`.

+The syntax to create a visible section is as follows:

+    public:
+    // public module components
+    private:
+    // private module components

+Classes use this same syntax.